juliusjandersson/academic-kickstart/content/home/posts.md

 <p><details>
 <summary > <em>Click for Abstract</em> </summary>
 <div style="text-align: justify">
 We present a simple model that shows how the two parameters of income inequality and the income elasticity of demand determine changes in the distributional effect of a consumption tax; with rising inequality increasing the regressivity of a consumption tax on necessities.
 We test the model's predictions by analysing the Swedish carbon tax on transport fuel.
-We find that the tax is increasingly regressive over time, which is highly correlated with a rise in income inequality, and that the tax incidence moves from regressive to progressive when switching from annual income to the more evenly distributed measure of lifetime income.
+We find that the tax is increasingly regressive over time, which is highly correlated with a rise in income inequality, and that the distributional effect moves from regressive to progressive when switching from annual income to the more evenly distributed measure of lifetime income.
 </div>
 </details></p>